fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - There will be a verificaiton of the date your subscription expires
 - Click on the blue box with *Back to subscription*

-# 7 Finalizing the Unsubscribe Process
+# 7 Confirmation of Unsubscribe
-- You will be now be directed back to a page headed, *All Subscriptions, Free Subscriptions to Test*
+- You will be now be directed back to a page headed, *All subscriptions > Free Subscriptions to Test*
 - Find the subheading with the blue screen icon, *Manage subscriptions*
 - Underneath it will now read, *Auto-renew now off*
 - Look for a yellow box that says *Your Free to Subscribe subscription will expire in one week*
 - The date of the subscription expiration will appear below in large, bold type.
-- You will now see the blue *Turn on auto-renew* several times on the page
+- *Turn on auto-renew* will now appear in blue several times on the page

 # You are now unsubscribed from *Free Subscriptions to Test*